 I. America's pro-Israel lobby

 AOL Time Warner, Disney and News Corporation, as well as their subsidiaries in broadcast (Fox News, CNN, Sky, Star, Phoenix, Granada, CNBC) and print media (The Sun, The Times, The Telegraph, Herald Sun, Independent, Sunday Mail, New York Post and New York Times), are also part of the pro-Israel lobby.
-These media giants present events in the Middle East with a pro-Israel slant, to nobody's surprise.
-After all, News Corporation's owner, Rupert Murdoch, is a member of the Bilderberg Group, a major player in pro-Israel, neo-con planning.
+These media giants present events in the Middle East with a pro-Israel slant, to nobody's surprise given their ownership.
+After all, News Corporation's owner, Rupert Murdoch, is a member of the Bilderberg Group - a major player in pro-Israel, neo-con planning.
 Murdoch is just as big of an Israel supporter as AOL Time Warner and Disney, both which are Jewish-owned companies.

 II.
 The pro-Israeli lobby encourages war-mongering

-Now the media and our politicians are focused on Iran, and it is not hard to see why; whereas Iraq held anti-Israeli sentiments and was argued to have weaponry capable of challenging Israel, Iran's president has challenged Israel's version of history and the Holocaust.
+Now the media and our politicians are focused on Iran, and it is not hard to see why; whereas Iraq held anti-Israeli sentiments and was argued to have weaponry capable of challenging Israel, Iran's president has challenged Israel's version of history, and its legitimacy as a product of that narrative.
 Iran also supports the Palestinian cause - and Hezbollah directly, in Lebanon - which the Israelis are at odds with over land claims.
-Even more importantly, Iran is becoming a nuclear power, and this has some of Israel's supporters very upset - even to the point where they have advocated bombing Iran:
+Even more importantly, Iran is capable of becoming a nuclear power, and this has some of Israel's supporters very upset - even to the point where they have advocated bombing Iran:

 [...] once Russia has loaded the fuel into the reactor -- slated for Saturday – Israel would no longer be willing to strike for fear of triggering widespread radiation in an attack.